-Course Leader & Principal Lecturer, Peter Block (p.block@westminster.ac.uk) is responsible for the overall learning experience of the students and for ensuring the academic coherence and quality of the course.
-To deliver this, Peter works with the course team, departmental representatives, administrators and support services and the admissions team.
-He works closer with the head of the cluster, Charles Brown.
+Course Leader & Principal Lecturer, Charles Brown (brownch@westminster.ac.uk) is responsible for the overall learning experience of the students and for ensuring the academic coherence and quality of the course.
+To deliver this, Charles works with the course team, departmental representatives, administrators and support services and the admissions team.